© Steve Trudell

 • We also have two rare, brown capped blushers, Amanita rubescens, and the similar, slightly blushing A. spissa.

-• We do occasionally see the real Amanita muscaria under introduced trees, and we also rarely see a sister species of our own, but our very common fly agaric species is a different species, and one name that is probably valid for all four colour variants is Amanita chrysoblema.
+• We do occasionally see the real Amanita muscaria under introduced trees, and we also rarely see a sister species of our own, but our very common fly agaric species is a different species, and one name that is possibly valid for all four colour variants is Amanita chrysoblema.

 • Other rare blushers are found here too - Amanita sponsus n.p. and Amanita 'citrina PNW01'.